 The tax allowance on a car purchase depends on CO_2 emissions.
-For purchases from April 2013 cars with emissions of up to 130g/km attract an 18% allowance and those in excess of 130g/km are only eligible for an 8% allowance.
+Currently purchases of cars with emissions of up to 130g/km attract an 18% allowance and those in excess of 130g/km are only eligible for an 8% allowance.